 [While I do not specifically subscribe to the “no comment” view, in the following, Paul Dixon illustrates and makes some solid points.
 In Mt.
 19:9 there is an exclusion clause, not an exception.
 My personal understanding of the text is that Jesus is addressing a nonsexual dismissal.
 The point of this article is that there is no exception in Mt.
-19:9 and to positively state that God gives favorable approval to divorce and/or marry another is to state the opposite of the Greek texts (No Greek manuscript has the reading ei mh or ean mh.
-Among the Greek texts only those in the Textus Receptus tradition have ei mh: http://biblehub.com/texts/matthew/19-9.htm).].
+19:9 and to positively state that God gives favorable approval to divorce and/or marry another is to state the opposite of the Greek texts.
+In the Greek text of Mt.
+19:9, no Greek manuscript has the reading ei mh or ean mh.
+Among the Greek texts only those in the Textus Receptus tradition have ei mh: http://biblehub.com/texts/matthew/19-9.htm.]

 Paul Dixon notes the following:

 “MH by itself (no accompanying particle, like EI or EAN) occurs over 500 times in the GNT.
 Nowhere else is it translated, ‘except.’
 Only when it is accompanied by EI or EAN is it rendered so.

 Since neither particle exists in MT 19:9, in order to get the exception idea some have posited an ellipsis of either EI or EAN.

 If we assume an ellipsis, however, we still make a huge leap of blind faith if we conclude the negation, that is, if a man divorces his wife and she committed PORNEIA, and he subsequently remarries, then he does not commit adultery himself in so doing.